 Maybe you have seen a lot of weird cars in the world but the following vehicles will surprise you.

 These odd-looking vehicles seem to be designed just for the uniqueness, creativity, not daily use due to their strange features.
 Some have only 3 wheels, some are too small and most have low bodies.
-Maybe these cars are made for people who have odd taste.
+Maybe these cars are made for people who have odd tastes.

 WATCH ONE OF MY FAVORITE OF THE ODD LOOKING CARS